BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - Reddit is a social news website and forum where stories are socially curated and promoted by site members.
 The site is composed of hundreds of sub-communities, known as "subreddits."
 Each subreddit has a specific topic such as technology, politics or music.
 Reddit site members, also known as, "redditors," submit content which is then voted upon by other members.
 The goal is to send well-regarded stories to the top of the site's main thread page.

 Social media is becoming an integral part of life online as social websites and applications proliferate.
-Most traditional online media include social components, such as comment fields for users.
+Most traditional online media platforms include social components, such as comment fields for users.
 In business, social media is used to market products, promote brands, connect to current customers and foster new business.